ConvTranPlus

 Your models should also subclass this class.

-Modules can also contain other Modules, allowing to nest them in a tree structure.
+Modules can also contain other Modules, allowing them to be nested in a tree structure.
 You can assign the submodules as regular attributes::

 import torch.nn as nn